chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - Reply with `/cancel-process` to cancel the entire process and delete any downloaded files
 - Reply with `/max_concurrent <number>` to dynamically change the maximum number of concurrent downloads

-### Additional Commands

-The script supports additional commands for managing the bot:

-- Reply with `/help` to show all available commands
-- Reply with `/status` to show the current status of the bot
-- Reply with `/battery-status` to show battery information (Termux only)
-- Reply with `/q` or `/queue` to show the current processing queue
-- Reply with `/pass <password>` to provide a password for a protected archive
-- Reply with `/toggle_fast_download` to enable/disable fast download
-- Reply with `/toggle_wifi_only` to enable/disable WiFi-Only mode
-- Reply with `/toggle_transcoding` to enable/disable video transcoding
-- Reply with `/set_max_archive_gb <number>` to set the maximum archive size in GB

 ### Checking Processing Status

 You can check the current processing status by sending `/queue` or `/q` to the script.
 The queue status now shows:

 - Currently processing files (download, extraction, or upload)
 - Password-protected archives waiting for input
 - Processing queue (files that have completed download and are waiting for extraction/upload)